Light-Induced Control of Magnetic Phases in Kitaev Quantum Magnets: Models and Methods

 To characterize the phase behavior of the non-equilibrium system, we performed exact diagonalization calculations on a 24-site cluster that has commonly been used previously to study the honeycomb magnetic model, as it contains the full point-group symmetry of the honeycomb lattice and in addition, it contains the high symmetry points of the Brillouin zone.
 Cartoon schematics of this cluster as well as its supported phases are shown in appendix D. We use periodic boundary conditions with lattice vectors defined as $\mathbf{R}_1 = a(5\sqrt{3}/2, 9/2)$ and $\mathbf{R}_2 = a(5\sqrt{3}/2,0)$.
 The lowest lying eigenvalues and eigenvectors were determined using the Lanczos method.

-Magnetic phases were identified using the calculated observables shown in figure 4, boundaries drawn according to singularities in $\partial ^2 E$ \cite{PhysRevB.95.024426}.
+Magnetic phases were identified using the calculated observables shown in figure 3 of the main text, boundaries drawn according to singularities in $\partial ^2 E$ \cite{PhysRevB.95.024426}.
 In certain regions in the pump parameter phase space, there exists changes in the observables with a boundary marked by a singularity in $\partial ^2 E$, but the phases calculated across both sides of this boundary were the same.
 These were due to finite size effects of the small cluster.
-In figure 4, only the boundaries marking distinctive phases are shown.
-As a check, we reproduced the full phase diagram of the $JK\Gamma$ model from \cite{PhysRevB.95.024426, rau14, winterNComm2017}.
-This is shown in appendix D.
+In figure 3, only the boundaries marking distinctive phases are shown.
+As a check, we reproduced the full phase diagram of the $JK\Gamma$ model from \cite{PhysRevB.95.024426, rau14, winterNComm2017} in Fig. \ref{fig:phasediagramJKG}.